-The RDPBIA provided four high end security cameras for installation in the downtown.
+The RDPBIA has provided four high end security cameras for installation in the downtown.
 The cameras are installed in key locations around Garages One and Two, and the Security Committee reviews the locations and viewing areas regularly to ensure they continue to be deployed effectively.
+The RDPBIA has also provided a high end security camera for installation in the parking lot of North Park.
+The RDPBIA will be assessing other locations for the installation of additional cameras.

 The RDPBIA provides additional lighting in areas to deter crime and inappropriate behavior.
+One downtown location was provided with security lighting in 2012.
 The Security Committee reviews all requests for funding of additional lighting and provides financial assistance as funding is available.

 One of the key components in the current Strategic Plan is to continue existing security efforts and to expand them as funding allows.
-One identified effort will be to be update the Security booklet and poster for distribution to downtown businesses in 2012.
 The RDPBIA will continue to work with the Riverside Police Department and with downtown stakeholders to identify and address security concerns as they are raised.